RobertR-01/labtronic/docs/README.md

 <div align="center">
   <img src="/docs/media/valuation/valuation_step_7.png" width="100%" height="100%" align="center">
   <p align="center">
     <i>7.
 The total price of the service can be viewd at the top-right side of this tab.
-The price of each section (measurement function) and its corresponding ranges can be viewd ad the top of each table and in the "Cost" column.</i>
+The price of each section (measurement function) and its corresponding ranges can be viewd at the top of each table and inside the "Cost" column.</i>
   </p>
 </div>